rainzangProductions/unity-grapplergame/README.md

 # unity-grapplergame
-initial concept made in 29 hours 29 minutes, but i decided to keep working on it
+Initial concept completed in 29 hours 29 minutes, but I decided to keep working on it.

-i guess people are allowed to do what they want with the code ive created so far, but keep in mind im still working on grapplergame, so dont cry if i ever update this further lol
+I took inspiration from Attack on Titan for the game mechanics revolving around a grappling hook to get around, but I copied the code from

-copyright 2021 by me?
+copyright 2021 by me